afiodorov/afiodorov.github.io/_posts/2015-11-13-scary-and-obvious.md

 Every time you procrastinate doing X, chances are, you will procrastinate doing X again in the future.
 Arguing with this is not taking evidence into the account.
 So you only thought your distraction was going to take a minute...
-Boom now months of your lives are wasted, accumulatively.
+Boom now months of your **future** live are being wasted.
 That's if you don't break out of the bad habits.
 However, every time you give in you are making it less likely that you ever will.